cboettig/ews-review/manuscript.md

 at the threshold value.
 In the presence of stochasticity, system behavior may be observed on either side of the threshold may be indistinguishable.

-![Figure 4: A system where critical slowing down is observed without a critical threshold, from @Kefi2012.
-In this model, prey have logistic growth and are subject to predation with a Type III functional response, but there is no bifurcation.
-Instead, average prey population exhibits a smooth response to increased predation.
-Left: The population level as a function of predation rate.
-Middle: Variance of the prey population level.
-Note that it increases during the transition, despite no bifurcation.
-Right: Lag-1 Autocorrelation in prey population dynamics as predation rate increases.
-Note that it, too, increases despite the lack of a bifurcation](kefi-fig.png)

 The system's eigenvalue also passes through zero in the case of the transcritical bifurcation.
 The transcritical is a degenerate case of the the saddle-node, and occurs in many of the same systems.
 However, when a system